Amateur Radio Station WJ1B

 My Portable Station:

 For POTA activations, I use an Icom 7300 powered by a 12 amp Bioenno battery in a Powerwerx Battery Box.
 I have a 5 amp Buddipole battery as a backup.
-My portable HF antenna is a Buddipole, used mostly in a vertical configuration.
+My portable HF antenna is a Buddipole, used in a vertical configuration.
 For portable logging on phone or CW, I use HAMRS software or pen and paper.
 When I use FT8 on POTA activations, I use a Dell Laptop with WSJT-X, JT-Alert, and DX Lab Suite.

 I am happy to QSL directly at my callbook address or via the Bureau.
 Return postage or SASEs are not required.
 I upload my logs to Logbook of the World and QRZ.com.
+My POTA activation QSOs are uploaded to the POTA website as well.

 I hold an Amateur Radio Extra Class License and an FCC GROL Commercial License.
 I am an ARRL Life Member and an ARRL Volunteer Examiner.
 I was an Emergency Coordinator (EC) in South Central Connecticut.
 I also collect telegraph keys and telegraphic apparatus.